Minimum mean-squared error estimation with bandit feedback: Introduction

-We then frame the adaptive estimation problem with bandit feedback in the best-arm identification framework setting \citep{lattimore2020bandit}.
-We apply the successive elimination technique \citep{even2002pac} to cater to the adaptive estimation problem.
-We present an upper bound on the sample complexity of this algorithm.
-Further, to understand the fundamental limit on the sample complexity of this adaptive estimation bandit problem, we derive an information-theoretic lower bound for the special case of $m=2$.
+We formulate the adaptive estimation problem with bandit feedback in the best-arm identification framework setting \cite{lattimore2020bandit}.
+To understand the fundamental limit on the sample complexity of this adaptive estimation bandit problem, we derive an information-theoretic lower bound for the special case of $m=2$.
 We construct a set of covariance matrices that are rich enough to include the least favorable instance for any bandit algorithm.
 We establish the lower bound using the well-known standard change of measure argument by constructing problem transformations based on the aforementioned set of covariance matrices, but the technical steps require significant deviations in terms of algebraic effort.
 Moreover, the setting we consider involve sampling more than one arm, which is strictly necessary for estimating the underlying correlation.
 This sampling change implies additional effort in computing certain KL-divergences, which are then related to the sub-optimality gap in MSEs.

+Finally, we design a successive elimination-type algorithm \cite{even2002pac} to cater to the adaptive estimation of MSE using bandit feedback.
+This algorithm uses the efficient MSE estimator discussed above, and the concentration bound we derived for this estimator is utilized to form confidence width in the successive elimiation algorithm.
+We derive an upper bound on the sample complexity of this algorithm.